 The AP shall follow the EDCA procedure defined in 10.23 (HCF) and the following additional rules:

-— If at least one of the frame exchanges in HE DL MU operation requires an immediate response (i.e., the AP includes at least one Trigger frame or frame carrying a TRS Control subfield) and if the AP receives an immediate response with at least one correct MPDU from at least one of the solicited STAs, the frame exchange is successful.
+— If at least one of the frame exchanges in HE DL MU operation requires an immediate response (i.e., the AP includes at least one triggering frame)(#25126, 25068) and if the AP receives an immediate response with at least one correct MPDU from at least one of the solicited STAs, the frame exchange is successful.

-— If at least one of the frame exchanges in HE DL MU operation requires an immediate response (i.e., the AP includes at least one Trigger frame or frame carrying a TRS Control subfield) and if the AP receives no immediate response, the frame exchange is not successful.
+— If at least one of the frame exchanges in HE DL MU operation requires an immediate response (i.e., the AP includes at least one triggering frame)(#25126, 25068) and if the AP receives no immediate response, the frame exchange is not successful.

 26.5.2.2 Rules for soliciting UL MU frames